Trump's latest round of tariffs are poised to go into effect. Here's what we know

 Economists warn that the levies will raise prices for goods consumers buy each day — particularly as these new tariffs build on some of previous trade measures.
 Trump last week announced a tariff of 34% on China, for example, which would come on top of 20% levies he imposed on the country earlier this year.

-Trump has since threatened to add an another 50% levy on Chinese goods in response to Beijing’s recently-promised retaliation.
-That would bring the combined total to 104% against China.
+Trump then added on another 50% levy on Chinese goods in response to Beijing’s recently-promised retaliation.
+That took the combined total to 104% against China.

 White House press secretary Karoline Leavitt said at a Tuesday briefing that Trump had not been considering an extension or delay for coming rate increases.